The Ultimate 5 Day Melbourne Itinerary

 Lunch at Port Phillip Estate

-After the morning’s adventure, head to Port Phillip Estate for a fine dining experience.
-The estate is renowned for its modern architecture and panoramic vineyard views.
-The menu showcases seasonal ingredients sourced locally, with dishes expertly paired with the estate’s award-winning wines.
+After the morning's adventure, you should head to Port Phillip Estate for lunch.
+The estate is famous for its modern architecture and stunning vineyard views.

 Explore the Ashcombe Maze & Lavender Gardens